 After shoppers' habits have changed, malls try to figure out what comes next

-The way America shops has changed over the years, which you can see in what's left of our shopping malls.
-A short distance from my home, a whole shopping center has just been torn down in the last few months.
-One industry group forecasts that at least a quarter of malls in this country will close in the next few years.
+We've changed the way we shop in America dramatically.
+You can see some of the latest changes in what's left of American shopping malls.
+One industry group says at least a quarter of the malls in the United States will close in the next few years.
 Deena Prichep reports from a mall in Portland, Ore., that is trying to figure out what comes next.

 UNIDENTIFIED CHILD: Just - can you pick out the strap?